yashwanth-a-ssn/Trivia-Game/README.md

     </div>
 </div>
 ```
-Simply edit the "Wolfrahh Studios Presents" for Presenter Name.
+Replace "Wolfrahh Studios Presents" with the presenter's name.

 ### **2. Preparation**
 The system uses `.csv` files for data management.
 Prepare your files based on these samples: